Default

 Family Structure and Dynamics in Saudi Arabia

 In Saudi Arabia, families mainly follow a patrilineal structure.
 After marriage, the bride often moves into her husband's home.
 In rural areas, it’s more common for extended families to live together.
 Men are usually the main earners and have more authority.
-Women take care of the home.
+Women take care of the home, adhering to traditional bridal wear traditions that reflect the cultural significance of marriage.

 Respecting parents and elders is a big part of Saudi culture.
 Their views strongly influence the choices of their adult children.
 Traditional customs play a key role in family life.
 They define everyone's roles and duties.